 Look into the tattoo shops near you to see which ones have the best reputation.
 Talk to people you know who have tattoos, and find out what their experiences were, and how happy they are with the finished product.
 If they don’t mind you taking a look, you should also check out their tattoo to see what you think.

 You want to select a studio that’s known for quality work and clean conditions.

 Once you’ve selected a studio, or as part of the studio selection process, find out what you can about the tattoo artists who work there.
 Check out pictures of their previous work, and if possible, talk to someone you know who has used that particular tattoo artist before.

 Two different tattoo artists in the same studio can, and probably do, have vastly different experience levels, techniques, and styles, so it’s definitely worth investigating.

-In conjunction with selecting a tattoo parlor and artist, you should take a look at the different types of tattoo styles so you can select tattoo artists who are skilled in the particular style you want for your own tattoos.
+In conjunction with selecting a tattoo parlor and artist, you should take a look at the different types of tattoo styles so you can select tattoo artists who are skilled in the particular style, and so you can tell them exactly what you want.